Unique Lives, Shared World: Learning from Single-Life Videos

 Previous work like CroCo~\cite{weinzaepfel2022croco} used this training strategy on curated pairs from static synthetic scenes, simplifying the task to modeling only camera motion.
 Different from these works, we aim to sample frames from egocentric data, capturing the natural movement of a person around an environment.
 This offers a previously unexplored resource for multi-view geometry training.
 However, real-world egocentric video introduces two key challenges.
 First, the viewpoints are not sampled uniformly but are limited to a \textbf{functional subset}, captured as a person traverses an environment or performs an activity.
 Second, scenes are inherently \textbf{dynamic}, with moving objects and changing lighting.
 The model must therefore learn to distinguish geometric viewpoint shifts from appearance (i.e. dynamic) changes.
 Our work extends the cross-view completion paradigm to this more realistic and complex setting.
 We use two signals to generate pairs for learning.

 \paragraph{Temporal pairing.} Our first signal, \textit{temporal proximity}, leverages the natural continuity of video.
 The assumption is that most temporally close frames have a non-trivial viewpoint overlap.
-This strategy is similar to SiamMAE~\cite{gupta2023siamesemae}, which sampled frames from diverse internet videos to learn short-term correspondence.
+This strategy is similar to~\cite{gupta2023siamesemae}, which sampled frames from diverse web clips to learn short-term correspondence.
 In contrast, we are the first to apply this pairing strategy to long-form egocentric video.
 This versatile method requires no ground truth beyond the video itself.

 \paragraph{Spatial pairing.} Our second signal is inspired by proprioception — a living being's innate sense of their body's position and orientation in space.
 This sense allows humans to recognize that they are observing the same scene from a different viewpoint, even after a significant time gap.
 To model this, our spatial pairing strategy uses camera poses and 3D point clouds (when available) to identify such image pairs.
 We search for pairs of frames that have a high degree of overlap, measured by computing the Jaccard index between the visible 3D point clouds of two frames.